Q: How big is Glen Canyon National Recreation Area?

 Q: Are two-stroke motors allowed?

 A: Two-stroke boat motors are allowed on the lake.
-However, there are restrictions on two-stroke PWC motors.
-More Information
+However, there are restrictions on two-stroke personal watercraft motors.

 Q: Where can I fish from the shore without a boat?